Representations of affine Nappi-Witten Lie algebras over polynomial algebras: Introduction

+here $U(\mf a), U(\mf b)$ denote the universal enveloping algebra of $\mf a, \mf b$ respectively.
+We call these modules as Cartan free modules with Cartan $\mf b$.
+In general, Cartan free modules induces non-weight modules.

-Non-weight simple modules for any Lie algebras are less understood.
+In recent days, non-weight simple modules for Lie algebras are studied by several authors, for instance see \cite{N1,N2,CH,JZ,PC,XZ,CTZ2,TC}.
 A class of non-weight modules for finite-dimensional simple Lie algebra of type $A_l$ is studied by J. Nilsson in \cite{N1}, which are known as Cartan-free modules.
 In \cite{N2}, the author showed that Cartan-free modules exist only for type $A_l(l\geq 1)$ and type $C_l(l\geq 2)$.
 For Witt algebra such classification was done in \cite{TZ}.
-For other classes of Lie algebras, towards classification of Cartan free modules one can see \cite{CH,JZ,TZ,XZ,CTZ2}.
-It should mention that in \cite{CTZ1} authors studied Cartan free module affine Kac-Moody Lie algebras, which encourage us to study this type of modules for affine Nappi-Witten Lie algebras.
-Recently non-weight modules for affine-Virasoro Nappi-Witten Lie algebras has been studied in \cite{CX}.\\
+It should be mentioned that in \cite{CTZ1} authors studied Cartan free module affine Kac-Moody Lie algebras, which encourage us to study this type of modules for affine Nappi-Witten Lie algebras.
+Recently non-weight modules for affine-Virasoro Nappi-Witten Lie algebras has been studied in \cite{CX}.
+In this paper, we will study Cartan free modules for Nappi-Witten, affine Nappi-Witten, affine-Virasoro Nappi-Witten Lie algebras.
+Our results recover result of \cite{CX}.\\

-In the present paper, we study representation of affine Nappi-Witten Lie algebra.
-In Section \ref{NP}, we recall definitions of Nappi-Witten Lie algebra, affine Nappi-Witten Lie algebra as well as Nappi-Witten type Virasoro algebra.
-In Section \ref{NW}, we study Cartan-free representation of Nappi-Witten Lie algebras.
-We classify all possible Cartan-free modules for $H_4$ and find out the irreducibility condition of this type of modules.
-In Section \ref{ANW}, we consider Cartan-free modules over affine Nappi-WItten Lie algebras and find the conditions of irreduciblity of these modules.
-We show that most of all such modules are coming from Cartan-free modules of Nappi-Witten Lie algebras.
-Finally as an application of our results we recover the Cartan free modules for affine-Virasoro Nappi-Witten Lie algebras which was obtained in \cite{CX}.